I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Don't rush me," Shego snorted, scanning her vast wardrobe.

 Kim glanced back and forth between her girlfriends.
-She had a feeling that they were both stalling for each other.
+She had a feeling they were both stalling for each other.
 Well, she was not going to let them get away with that.
 Shego needed to see her brother and he needed to see her.
 Kim was going to do everything in her power to make that happen.

 "You really think I look perfect?"
 Bonnie asked in a low tone.

 Kim placed one more kiss to Bonnie's throat before responding.
-"You're always perfect to me, but right now, I know that when you put that dress on, all I'm going to want to do is take you out of it."
+"You're always perfect to me, but right now, I know when you put that dress on, all I'm going to want to do is take you out of it."

 "Will you?"
 Bonnie inquired with some hope.
 She missed when Kim took total control of her, back before they were a trio.